tandynhd/GinYa_ReactNative_Android_Medication_Tracking_App/README.md

 3. Install all the dependencies listed in Package.json using ```bash npm i```

+4. Replace the firebase config file with your own firebase after setting it up for authentication

-4. Setup a virtual android device (Pixel 5 and Android 11 worked best for us)
+5. Setup a virtual android device (Pixel 5 and Android 11 worked best for us)

-5. Run  the following code in cmd to start the application ```bash npx react-native run-android```
+6. Run  the following code in cmd to start the application ```bash npx react-native run-android```

-6. Wait for node.js to bundle the entire application and start it on the virtual device
+7. Wait for node.js to bundle the entire application and start it on the virtual device

-7. Login/Signup to GinYa
+8. Login/Signup to GinYa

 ## Application Sample 📱